platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 Determining an optimal `opcache.memory_consumption` requires executing code via a web request to get adequate statistics.
 [`CacheTool`](https://github.com/gordalina/cachetool) is an open-source tool to help you get the statistics.

-TODO: check the steps
-1. Connect via ssh
+1. Connect via ssh using the [CLI](../../development/cli/_index.md) with: `platform ssh`.
-2. Change to the `/tmp` directory with `cd /tmp` (or any other non-web-accessible writable directory)
+2. Change to the `/tmp` directory with `cd /tmp` (or any other non-web-accessible writable directory).
-3. Download CacheTool with `curl -sLO https://github.com/gordalina/cachetool/releases/latest/download/cachetool.phar`
+3. Download CacheTool with `curl -sLO https://github.com/gordalina/cachetool/releases/latest/download/cachetool.phar`.
-4. Make CacheTool executable with `chmod +x cachetool.phar`
+4. Make CacheTool executable with `chmod +x cachetool.phar`.
 5. Run CacheTool to check the OPcache status for FastCGI commands.

    ```bash